Skip to content

 Configure Recording Path #

-1. On the 3CX Monitor Setup configuration screen, and in the Recordings tab, under Recordings Locations section, click Get Settings button if you want to configure the default path for recordings.
+1. On the 3CX Monitor Setup configuration screen, and in the Recordings tab, under the Recordings Locations section, click Get Settings button if you want to configure the default path for recordings.

-2. To set your own path, click Browse button to browse the location of your choice for storing the recording files.
+2. To set your own path, click the Browse button to browse the location of your choice for storing the recording files.

 3. Click Save to save the path.

-Figure 19: Configure Recording Path
+Figure 22: Configure Recording Path

 Windows Authentication #

 If the server where ‘3CX Monitor’ is installed and the 3CX server both participate in the same Active Directory (AD) domain, you can enter an AD domain account.
-However, if both servers are not participating in the same AD domain, you will need to provide credentials for a local windows user that exists on the 3CX server.
+However, if both servers are not participating in the same AD domain, you will need to provide credentials for a local Windows user that exists on the 3CX server.

-• Change the 3CX Monitor IIS Application Pool login user.
+1. Change the 3CX Monitor IIS Application Pool login user.

-• Recycle the IIS Application Pool and Website.
+2. Recycle the IIS Application Pool and Website.

-• Change the 3CX Monitor Windows Service login user.
+3. Change the 3CX Monitor Windows Service login user.

-• Grant the user “Login as a service right”.
+4. Grant the user “Login as a service right”.

-• Restart the 3CX Monitor service.
+2. Restart the 3CX Monitor service.

 DOMAIN NAMEWindows Domain Name